Popular words in English. A list of basic English words for live communication. Greetings and farewells

 Where do you work?- Where do you work?

-first- the first
+first- first

-Word first is an ordinal number with the value "the first":
+Word first is an ordinal number with the value "first":

 We were the first to arrive.- We arrived first.

-well- Good
+well- Fine

 Word well means a positive assessment of something:

-You did it well.- You did it well.
+You did it well.-You did it well.

 All is well.- Everything is fine.